 On E-450 vehicles, the parking brake is on the transmission.
 Therefore, the vehicle will not be prevented from moving when a rear wheel is lifted, even if the parking brake is applied.
-Be sure to block be brake is applied.
 Be sure to block both directions of the wheel that is diagonally opposite to the wheel that is being lifted.